SAP/data-formatter-for-concur-request/doc/data-formatter-for-concur-request-guide.md

 -   Save the file

--   Right click the file, and “open with” any document editor.
+-   Right click the file, and "open with" any document editor.

 You will see the following at the beginning of the document: